Stationary broken parity states in active matter models: Nongeneric behavior: Asymmetric steady states in active models

-Here we employ a linear interaction between the two fields which can again be separated into reciprocal and nonreciprocal parts controlled by the parameters $\rho$ and $\alpha$, respectively.
+Here we employ a linear interaction between the two fields.
+Again, it can be separated into reciprocal and nonreciprocal parts controlled by the parameters $\rho$ and $\alpha$, respectively.
 The coupled model reads

 with